KarthiDreamr/Canvas-Token-Optimizer/README.md

     *   Minimize "Font Size" and "Line Height" for the highest text density.
     *   Adjust "Columns" or "Zoom" as needed.
 4.  **Analyze Stats**: Keep an eye on "Character Count" to stay within token budgets.
-5.  **Generate Image (Beta Feature)**: Use the upcoming "Download Image" feature to get a clean image of your optimized prompt.
-(Currently: take a manual screenshot).
+5.  **Generate Image**: Use the "Download Image" feature to get a clean image of your optimized prompt.

 ## 💡 Use Cases for AI Red Teaming & LLM Development